tomhendra/peronsal-site/src/lib/content/cloudflare-resolve-www.md

 UI CF provides an option to setup a custom domain.
 During setup, you can choose to automatically add the DNS settings.
-This works great for the base domain, but in the DNS section of the dashboard for the website domain, there is a prompt to add an A of CNAME record for `www.yourdomain.com`.
+This works great for the base domain, but in the DNS section of the dashboard for the website domain, there is a prompt to add an A or a CNAME record for `www.yourdomain.com`.

 No problem, we add a CNAME record with `www` as the Name, and `yourdomain.com` as the Target, but the problem is this will not resolve.
 If we visit